 All health insurance plans cover influenza vaccinations, though they may place restrictions on where a person can receive the shot for free.

-- Students with the University of California Student Health Insurance Plan (UC SHIP) can access flu shots at the Student Health and Wellness Center with 100% coverage.
+- Students with the University of California Student Health Insurance Plan (UC SHIP) can access the flu vaccine at the Student Health and Wellness Center with 100% coverage.

-- Students without UC SHIP can call the number on the back of their insurance card to be connected to a healthcare provider or location where flu shots are covered by their plan.
-Students without UC SHIP can also obtain a flu shot at the Student Health and Wellness Center by paying a $35 fee ($15 visit fee plus $20 for the flu shot).
+- Students without UC SHIP can call the number on the back of their insurance card to be connected to a healthcare provider or location where flu vaccines are covered by their plan.
+Students without UC SHIP can also obtain a flu vaccine at the Student Health and Wellness Center by paying a $35 fee ($15 visit fee plus $20 for the flu vaccine).

-Student Health and Counseling Services and Occupational Health Services offered free flu vaccinations at flu clinics on the UC Davis campus, from Sept.
-14 through Oct.
-30. The clinics were designed to serve students living on campus and any student, academic or staff member unable to access flu shots through their health insurance.
+Student Health and Counseling Services will offer free flu vaccinations at the ARC vaccine clinic on the UC Davis campus from Oct.
+14 through Nov.
+19. The clinic is designed to serve students living on campus and any student unable to access flu vaccines through their health insurance.
 In addition, students who are eligible to receive a Pfizer booster shot can do so at the same clinic location, as long as they make appointments for each vaccination.